sandipbhowmik/vectordb/README.md

 Install dependencies:

-pip install -r requirements.txt
+Put all the python modules in requirements.txt and run: pip install -r requirements.txt

 # Usage
 Data Ingestion

-Use the qdrant-ingest.py script to ingest data into the Qdrant database.
+Use the <qdrant|elk|redis>-ingest.py script to ingest data into the respective vector database instance.

 Data Querying

-Use the qdrant-query.py script to query data from the Qdrant database.
+Use the <qdrant|elk|redis>-query.py script to query data from the respective vector database instance.

 # Contributing